Malmstrom Pharmacy

 TRICARE Formulary Search Tool

-Use the TRICARE Formulary Search Tool to look up your drug.
+TRICARE Formulary Search Tool to look-up your drug.
 A search can tell you:

 - Formulary status (generic drug, brand-name drug, non-formulary drug, non-covered drug)